soongensayo/GEDI-ME310-hotel/docs/index.md

 As personal service by staff remains an important skill, research across luxury hospitality consistently shows that high-touch remains central to luxury, and technology should enhance rather than replace human warmth and empathy,(Dusit Thani College, cited in WTTC, 2025; Al-Hyari et al., 2023; Bharwani & Mathews, 2021; EHL Insights, 2025).
 This informs our decision to position Aria for staff support instead of replacement.

-AI can streamline routine administrative tasks and boost efficiency, improving service quality and allowing employees to focus on higher-value meaning guest interactions, creating a lasting impression (EHL Insights, 2025).
-With relevance, Aria automates typing so staff can focus more on the guest.
+AI can streamline routine administrative tasks and boost efficiency, improving service quality and allowing employees to focus on higher-value meaning guest interactions, creating a lasting impression (Bharwani & Mathews, 2021; EHL Insights, 2025).
+In this context, Aria automates typing so staff can focus more on the guest.

 Moreover, technology enables superior guest service and improves guest satisfaction by helping hotels identify and anticipate guest needs.
 It acts as an efficiency enhancer that equips staff with real-time, guest-specific and directly relevant information, combining data-driven precision with human empathy to elevate personalisation experience and service (Al-Hyari et al., 2023; Bharwani & Mathews, 2021).
 This aligns with our design choice for Aria to analyses guest profiles to tailored prompts and service recommendations, and support staff with answers to guest questions.

 ### Value Proposition

-For hotel staff who need to reduce manual workload and multitasking, ARIA is an AI-powered assistant that listens to guest conversations, automatically captures key information, and provides real-time intelligent prompts and answers.
+For hotel staff who need to reduce manual workload while multitasking, ARIA is an AI-powered assistant that listens to guest conversations, automatically captures key information, and provides real-time intelligent prompts and answers.
 Delivering seamless and faster integration into hotel processes, allowing staff to focus on delivering personalized, high-touch guest experiences.

 Unlike manual workflows where staff must track guest requests while juggling real-time interactions, ARIA supports rather than replaces staff tasks by reducing administrative burden, keeping them in the loop for verification, and providing quick access to information.
 This ensures accuracy, reduces stress and enhances workflow.